 His experience and understanding of the Western culture ensures all Volunteer Placements are as beneficial for the volunteers as they are for the communities our volunteers are supporting.

 iSpiice offers a diverse range of Volunteer Programs for international volunteers to choose from.
-Every volunteer gets to participate in three Programs throughout their stay and loves diversity of the work and people.
+Every volunteer gets to participate in two Programs throughout their stay and loves diversity of the work and people.
 Our Programs include Teaching English, Child Care, Women’s Empowerment, Street Children, Computer Skills, Health Education, Private Tuition and Summer Camp.

 Our structured weekly Programs allow volunteers to enjoy their weekends, giving them time to see India’s sites.
 We take volunteers on cultural, spiritual and adventurous journeys every weekend.